vuestorefront/storefront-ui/apps/docs/components/components/select.md

 ## Accessibility notes

 Keyboard users can use `tab`, open select with `space` and select options using `arrows`.
-Selected option is marked with `aria-selected`.
+Selected option for screen readers is marked with `aria-selected`.

 ## Source code